Cantonment, Florida: History

 In 1814 Andrew Jackson camped his troops in what is now the Cantonment area.
-This is also how the town received its name; as a cantonment is a temporary quarter for troops.
+This is also how the town received its name, as a cantonment is a temporary quarter for troops.

 Over the years, however, the pronunciation of the town's name has changed to differ from the pronunciation of the word cantonment.
-Locals generally refer to the town as "can-tone-ment."
+Locals generally refer to the community as "can-tone-ment."